-Schools out - now to help them find a job!
+School's out - now to help them find a job!

-Here's some tips on how you can help them:
+Here are some tips on how you can help them:

-- If they are applying for an advertised position, encourage them to follow up with the employer on the phone after they've sent in their resume, to ensure the employer received it.
+- If they are applying for an advertised position, encourage them to follow up with the employer on the phone after they've sent in their resumé, to ensure the employer received it.
 This shows motivation.